 404 represent a broken page, what better way is there to tell your visitor about it than this.
 On the flip side less savvy visitors might think they might have been infected with a virus, so tread carefully with this one.

 Want to see a vortex pull everything in on a page?
-Well, this 404 page by Hugo Bonacci does all that using CSS.
+Well, this 404 page by Hugo Bonacci does.
 All the important links are clickable, so users can navigate to the homepage or other areas easily.

 You can move the cursor around this page to view the 404 from different angles, giving it a cool 3D effect.
 Have you tried clicking on the 404 yet?